chrisbrowneanu/ENGN2226/content.md

 When plotted on an axis over time, there will be a point at which the two options cross - this is the payback period.
 In a system, this becomes more complicated when you consider all life-cycle costs, like those outlined in the Life-Cycle Costs topic.

 A good guide for calculating the payback period is in the Victorian Government's EREP Toolkit: [Calculating payback periods](http://www.epa.vic.gov.au/~/media/publications/1210.pdf)

-### Tinker Seminar: Business Case

-We'll compare some economic models and come up with a business decision.